 The Old Dominion State's 1.07 million hunters and anglers spend $2.38 billion annually and support 39,164 jobs.
 Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Virginia are members of the Congressional Sportsmen’s Caucus and the Virginia Legislative Sportsmen’s Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Virginia please contact Central Appalachian States Coordinator John Culclasure.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Virginia please contact Southeastern States Director John Culclasure.

 Congressional Sportsmen's Caucus